Workplace, Theology, Ethics, and Leadership

 Transforming ministers and ministries for a lifetime.

-The global economic landscape is changing at a rate not seen since the Industrial Revolution.
-Is the church ready to inform the ethical debates surrounding those changes, while ministering to the needs of those most affected by them?
+Is the church ready to inform the ethical debates surrounding the rapid changes of our global economic landscape, while ministering to the needs of those most affected by them?

 Consistent with Gordon-Conwell’s commitment to “equipping Church leaders to think theologically, engage globally and live biblically”, this specialization